 Where We Work

 We chose to begin our operations in Bagan as the location for our first office and training center in Myanmar.
 An emerging international tourist destination, the tourism industry provides a potential source of revenue for community projects through small-scale social enterprise development.
-As a small startup nonprofit, we work closely with village leaders and residents to prioritise their needs and make our activities possible.
+As a small startup nonprofit, we work closely with village leaders and residents to prioritize their needs and make our activities possible.

 This community was forcibly relocated to this site from Old Bagan in 1989, following the failed democratic uprising of the previous year.
 Earlier a fishing village, many households have experienced serious negative impacts as a result of the relocation, including loss of land, property, and livelihood.
 As a result, the community suffers from severe poverty, lacking adequate shelter, sanitation, and education opportunities.